setherator/variables/README.md

 function context(Closure $closure, ...$args): Closure;Cacheable
 ```

-Will return your closure wrapped with context variables + extra `$args` as arguments. `$args` will be evaluated using `Variables::evalValue()` function.
+Will return your closure wrapped with context variables + extra `$args` as arguments. `$args` will be evaluated using `Variables::parseValue()` function.
 It will behave as normal Variable value.

 ```php
 [